anycable/anycable-client/docs/lifecycle.md

 ### `close`

 The "close" event is similar to "disconnect" with the only difference: it implies that the cable should not try to reconnect automatically (e.g., when the server sent a disconnect message with `reconnect: false`).

-This even is also triggered when a user disonnects the cable intentionally using `cable.disconnect()`.
+This event is also triggered when a user disonnects the cable intentionally using `cable.disconnect()`.
 In this case, the event is undefined (since no error happened):

 ```js
 cable.on('close', ev => {